-3dim builds upon breakthrough signal processing technology invented at MIT that brings touchless gestural control and 3D sensing to mobile devices, wearables and smart home appliances.
+3dim builds upon breakthrough signal processing and machine learning algorithms that brings touchless gestural control and 3D sensing to mobile devices, wearables and smart home appliances.
 3dim’s cameraless, firmware-level solutions enable millimeter-accurate 3D gesture recognition that works under all lighting conditions and operates at a tiny fraction of the power and computational complexity of existing solutions.

 A PhD from the MIT Media Lab and the Research Laboratory of Electronics at MIT, Andrea focuses on developing low-power 3D acquisition systems and designing effective touchless user interfaces.
 She obtained the BS degree in electrical engineering from BITS Pilani, India, graduating with top honors, and she has worked at leading global technology companies.
 Andrea is also a 2013 INK Fellow, a Qualcomm Innovation Fellowship winner, an LG Fellow, and a recent Google Glass Explorer.
 She holds 3 patents, and her work has appeared in top journals and conferences.
 Andrea led the 3dim team to win the Grand Prize at the 2013 MIT $100k Entrepreneurship Competition.
 For her work in next-generation touchless interfaces, she was featured in New Scientist, Times of India, Cosmopolitan, the Wall Street Journal, and Boston Business Journal.